NaohiroTamura/ironic-specs/specs/approved/irmc-oob-rescue-mode-support.rst

-However if rescue mode is booted from rescue network using Pluggable network providers [2], IB (In Band) rescue mode provides customer with NOT the same network configuration as costumer's production environment.
+However if rescue mode is booted from rescue network using Pluggable network providers [2], IB (In Band) rescue mode provides customer with NOT the same network configuration as customer's production environment.
+For example, if network card is CNA, flipping network would require to change FW settings.
 This would cause another problem when customer tried to investigate their problem in the production environment.